Hatch Egg Donation & Surrogacy is coming to London and Dublin!

 Shoshannah, 4x surrogate and Hatch team member.

-Gestational surrogates undergo IVF treatment to achieve pregnancy and are not genetically related to the child they carry.
-An embryo created by the intended parents is transferred into the surrogate's uterus by a fertility doctor.
+Gestational carriers undergo IVF treatment to achieve pregnancy and is not genetically related to the child they carry.
+An embryo created by the intended parents is transferred into the surrogate's uterus by a reproductive endocrinologist.
 This is a low-impact procedure that doesn't require pain relief or anesthesia.
-Pregnancy is confirmed by blood test around 12 days after transfer.
+Pregnancy is confirmed by blood test around 10 days after transfer.

 Stay up-to-date and informed with resources on egg donation, surrogacy and parenthood.